ChoqueCastroLD/mysqlm/README.md

 # mysqlm
 A.K.A "MySQL Mini" is
-A minimalist Nodejs module that will give you improved mysql/mariadb query methods (promised and stream-like)
+A minimalist Nodejs module that will give you improved mysql/mariadb query methods (promised and stream-like and easy to use transactions)

 (It's basically a wrapper of mysql module)